Part 1: Introduction to Vera (by Adrian Biffen, GM, Feb 2012)

 You can easily monitor and control your home whether you are on the premises or away, and look after the boat down at the dock, that summer cottage at the lake, or that ski chalet in the mountains.
 You can have the system send email alerts, based on events that you structure yourself with very easy to use wizards.

-Unlike many PC based systems, you do not need a dedicated 'always on' computer or laptop.
+Unlike many PC based systems, you do not need a dedicated 'always on' computer or laptop, but you can use our USB transceiver with other systems like Raspberry Pi, Homeseer, Indigo (Mac) or Event Ghost, if you prefer.

 The Vera system is about choice, budget & flexibility: it can be operated by any web enabled device via the browser (smartphones, tablets, laptops, desktops) and any operating system (Windows®, Apple®, Linux®, B2G, Android®, Tizen®, IOS®, etc).
 It can also control various different device protocols, such as Z-Wave®, Insteon®, and x10®.
 It can be customized to support any device with the Lua scripting language, although the built-in user-friendly interface can set up 'scenes' to do almost anything.